 Chapter Nine: Recent Writing Reflections, Mortgage Rejection Part Two, No Rammstein This Summer and AEW Thoughts From A Seven-Year-Old

-Lawes reflects on his two recent entries in the LAWES Report, how his efforts to secure a mortgage have to be put on hold, how grateful he was to secure a refund, even though it means not seeing one of his favourite bands, and the continued joys of watching wrestling with his partner's son, who has some great insights into the action.
+This entry reflects on two recent entries in the LAWES Report, how my efforts to secure a mortgage have to be put on hold, how grateful I am to secure a refund for Rammstein, even though it means not seeing one of my favourite bands, and the continued joys of watching wrestling with my partner's son, who has some great insights into the action.

-Lawes recently finished reading Natives: Race and Class in the Ruins of Empire, by Akala.
-Having taken a few days to collect his thoughts, he has written this review of what he describes as 'an incendiary dissection of the problems affecting modern society.'
+I recently finished reading Natives: Race and Class in the Ruins of Empire, by Akala.
+Having taken a few days to collect my thoughts, I have written this review of the book I declare is 'an incendiary dissection of the problems affecting modern society.'

 Chapter Eight: Should Newcastle be panicking?
 Jurgen Klopp’s struggles, Manchester City being better without de Bruyne, and the return of Happy Gilmore and Shooter McGavin

 Newcastle's defeat to Chelsea set off a tidal wave of panic among the supporters.
-Lawes examines whether this is necessary, while also talking about Jurgen Klopp's recent difficulties and questioning whether Manchester City are better in de Bruyne's absence.
-Finally, two sports legends returned to the public eye last night, something that made Lawes very happy indeed.
+I examine whether this is necessary, while also talking about Jurgen Klopp's recent difficulties and questioning whether Manchester City are better in de Bruyne's absence.
+Finally, two sports legends returned to the public eye last night, something that made me very happy indeed.

 Chapter Seven: The Struggle For Relevancy, Reminiscences of the Glory Days, Mortgage Rejections and University Successes

-Lawes talks about the difficulty in attracting readers to his website, while remembering the days when his work achieved overwhelming reactions.
-He discusses being rejected for a mortgage, and the challenge of completing a university assignment with very little time to do the work.
+I talk about the difficulty in attracting readers to my website, while remembering the days when my work achieved overwhelming reactions.
+I discuss being rejected for a mortgage, and the challenge of completing my university assignment with very little time to do the work.